-Without a Kubernetes cheat sheet, beginners can find it pretty daunting.
 While it offers a feature-rich, flexible, and extensible platform, the downside is that Kubernetes security can be quite challenging.
 Any misconfigurations in Kubernetes can potentially expose your application data and allow malicious actors to compromise its services.
-While there exist several means for protecting… Continue reading Kubernetes for beginners – a step-by-step guide
+Key stat: A 2023 survey found that 37% of respondents suffered revenue or customer losses stemming from a… Continue reading Kubernetes security – a step-by-step guide

 Only unused applications don’t receive updates.
 Otherwise, there are always more bugs to resolve, new requirements to address, and the latest software to integrate.
 Patching is the name that’s been given to the act of improving software.
 For example, if a bugfix is developed, a new patch on the given application is applied; if a… Continue reading Ease the Patch Management Burden with Kubernetes and Docker